Penrhyn Bay

-Penrhyn Bay (Bae Penrhyn "headland bay") is a small town on the northern coast of Wales, in Conwy county borough, within the parish or community of Llandudno, and part of the ecclesiastical parish of Llanrhos.
+Penrhyn Bay (Bae Penrhyn "headland bay") is a seaside town on the northern coast of Wales, in Conwy county borough, within the parish or community of Llandudno, and part of the ecclesiastical parish of Llanrhos.
 It is a prosperous village, with a cluster of local shops, a pub, a parish church and a modern medical centre with doctors' surgery at the foot of the pass over the shoulder of the Little Orme from Llandudno Bay.
-Here there is a highschool called Ysgol y Creuddyn and a primary school called Ysgol Glanwydden.
+Here there is a Welsh-medium primary school called Ysgol Glanwydden and a secondary school using the same medium of instruction called Ysgol y Creuddyn.
 It is considered to be a residential suburb of Llandudno lying east of the Little Orme.
 It adjoins the resort of Rhos-on-Sea and covers a large part of the Creuddyn peninsula.
 The population of Penrhyn Ward at the 2011 census was 4,883.

 History

 The oldest building in Penrhyn Bay is Penrhyn Old Hall dating from the early 15th century.
-It was the home of the Pugh family whose fortunes faded through their adherence to the Catholic religion when their neighbours accepted Protestantism.
-On 14 April 1587, printing material for Catholic literature was found in a cave on the Little Orme, where it had been used by the recusant Robert Pugh (squire of Penrhyn Hall) and his chaplain William Davies to print Y Drych Gristianogawl ('The Christian Mirror').
+It was the home of the Pugh family whose fortunes faded through the high fines imposed for Recusancy and their staunch adherence to the Catholic Church in Wales, even when their tenants and neighbours increasingly conformed to Anglicanism.
+On 14 April 1587, printing material for Catholic Welsh-language literature was found in a cave on the Little Orme, where it is believed to have been used by Robert Pugh (squire of Penrhyn Hall) and his chaplain and future Catholic martyr William Davies to print Y Drych Cristianogawl ('The Christian Mirror'), one of the first books ever printed in the Welsh language.
 They had taken refuge there during the persecution of Catholics instigated by Queen Elizabeth I in May 1586.

-In the grounds of the hall are the ruins of the medieval chapel of the Blessed Virgin Mary of Penrhyn, last used by the Church in Wales for public worship c1930.
+On the grounds of the Penrhyn Hall are the ruins of a medieval chapel dedicated to the Blessed Virgin Mary of Penrhyn, last used by the Church in Wales for Anglican worship c.1930.
 The Pugh family also held a charter and built a windmill to serve their land in the nearby village of Glanwydden the first charter dating 1580.
-The hall now serves as a pub and restaurant.
+In addition to being the Welsh equivalent to Scalan, Penrhyn Hall is also important as the birthplace of Welsh-language Cavalier poet and collector of local oral tradition Gwilym Puw and now serves as both a village pub and restaurant.

 Originally a small farming community, Penrhyn Bay came to rely heavily on the employment opportunities of the limestone quarry operating since the mid-19th century, and served by its own narrow gauge railway, but quarrying ceased in 1936.
 However, Penrhyn Bay expanded rapidly in the 20th century to become a desirable suburb of Llandudno, with developments taking place in the 1930s, 1950s and 1960s.
 Most recently, in the 1990s, further large development of family homes took place to the south of the town.
 The village also has a school called Ysgol Glanwydden which was built in 1910.

-Celebrity connections

-The highly popular singing duo Anne Ziegler and Webster Booth retired to a small bungalow in Penrhyn Bay after their return to the United Kingdom from South Africa in 1976, until their deaths.

-It provided a location for an episode of TV's Hetty Wainthropp Investigates television series (Childsplay), which starred Patricia Routledge.
-Also Rocket's Island.